 Dr. Char Prieto is a Professor of Spanish in the Department of International Languages, Literatures and Cultures at California State University, Chico.
 Her teaching interests are contemporary Hispanic literature, narrative historical constructions, remembering and recuperation of historical memory, and representations of memory after dictatorships.
 She has a B.S. from Indiana University, a M.E from Purdue University and Ph.D. in Spanish literature from Purdue University, Indiana.
 Born in Spain.
 Educated in Paris, London and Barcelona she now lives in the USA.
 Dr. Prieto loves art, music, reading, travel and experiencing different countries and cultures.

-Dr. Prieto has been named an honorary Corresponding Member of the North American Academy of the Spanish Language (ANLE) in D.C.
+In 2013 Dr. Prieto has chosen as an honorary Corresponding Member of the North American Academy of the Spanish Language (ANLE) in D.C.
 The Board of Directors of the North American Academy of the Spanish Language (ANLE) approved her appointment as Corresponding Member of The North American Academy of the Spanish Language, a non-profit educational organization whose purpose is to promote Hispanic cultures, languages, and literatures.
-The mission of ANLE is to study, develop and execute the normative rules of the Spanish of the United States of America as well as to preserve the use of Spanish by establishing, disseminating and promoting the criteria of proper and correct usage of Spanish. http://www.anle.us/?sfl=en
+The mission of ANLE is to study, develop and execute the normative rules of the Spanish of the United States of America as well as to preserve the use of Spanish by establishing, disseminating and promoting the criteria of proper and correct usage of Spanish.http://www.anle.us/?sfl=en